mota-rezende/mota-rezende/README.md

 ## Hello!
 I'm Lucas Rezende Mota

 -   📚 I'm student of aerospace engineering and bachelor of science and technology at the Federal University of ABC.
--   🖥️ I'm insterested in Python, C/C++, MATLAB & Simulink, Octave and LabVIEW.
+-   📊 I'm insterested in finance, statistics and codes.
--   📡 Currently learning about
--   ⚙️ Check my CAD (Computer Aided Design) portfolio:
--   🔌 Check my PCB (Printed Circuit Board) portfolio:
+-   🖥️ Languages Python, R and VBA.